WangHewei16/RAINER/README.md

 The script to reproduce all the figures, and tables in the paper is as follows:
 - `feature_engineering.ipynb`: data processing and feature engineering
 - `PCA.ipynb`: PCA analysis on top of the previous feature selection/reconstruction in feature engineering
-- `complete_process.ipynb`: basic overall demo for this work
 - `roc_analysis_weak_ml_classifier.py`: training setting search by ROC analysis for multiple classifiers below:
      - Decision Tree (DT)
      - Random Forest (RF)